rapodaca/dialect/src/manuscript.md

 Dialect takes a different approach by introducing **partial parity bonds** (PPB).
 As the name implies, a PPB expresses a portion of the parity characterizing a conformationally-restricted double bond.
 Constructing the full parity requires the double bond itself, and at least two PPBs.
 At least two PPBs must flank the double bond.

-A PPB possesses three attributes: `source`, `target`, and `state`.
-The `source` and `target` attributes are the identifiers assigned to the PPB's beginning and end terminals, respectively.
-The atom with the same identifier of a PPB's `source` attribute is called its *source*.
-The atom with the same identifier as a PPB's `target` attribute is called its *target*.
-The `state` attribute is an enumeration comprised of the values `Up` and `Down`.

 [Figure: Partial Parity Bond]

-The PPB `state` attribute refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates on a plane.
+To support this system, each bond carries a nullable `state` attribute.
+When present, the `state` attribute may assume one of the two values `Up` or `Down`.
+These values refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates in a plane.
 The double bond terminals are placed on the x-axis such that the terminal with the lowest `id` attribute appears to the left of the terminal with the higher atomic `id` attribute.
 These terminals are designated "left terminal" and "right terminal," respectively.
 Each neighbor of a terminal is then assigned a relative coordinate based on the `index` attribute and the state of its PPB bond.

-[Figure: Interpreting Partial Bonds]
+[Figure: Interpreting Partial Parity Bonds]

 The following procedure assigns a relative coordinate to a neighbor of the left terminal.
 First, determine the relative order of the identifiers for the neighbor and the left terminal.
 If the neighbor succeeds the left terminal, place the neighbor to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
 If the terminal succeeds its neighbor, reverse these assignments.